Frank Meeink

-Frank Meeink (born Francis Steven Bertoline; May 7, 1975) is a former white supremacist skinhead gang member in the United States.
+Frank Meeink (born Francis Steven Bertone; May 7, 1975) is a former white supremacist skinhead gang member in the United States.
 After a three-year stint in prison, he left the racist skinhead movement and now lectures against it.

 Early life

-Born in South Philadelphia, Meeink lived a violent and unpleasant childhood with a lack of a structured family.
-In his early life, he had no relationship with his biological father and had an abusive stepfather.
+Born Francis Steven Bertone on May 7, 1975 in South Philadelphia, Meeink claims to have lived a violent and unpleasant childhood with a lack of a structured family.
+He is of Italian and Irish descent through his father and mother, respectively.
+His teenage parents, Frankie Bertone and Margaret Meeink, married after his birth.
+When he was 2 years old, his parents divorced and he moved in with his mother and her parents.
+His father unknowingly signed custody papers allowing his mother to change his last name to Meeink.

+In his early childhood, he had no relationship with his biological father and had an abusive stepfather.
 Meeink's mother abused drugs and alcohol.
-As a teenager, Meeink was constantly bullied and taunted at school because his peers considered him to be an outcast.
-At age thirteen, Meeink was out with his cousin when he discovered the Neo-Nazi movement.
+When he was thirteen, his mother forced him to move out, and Meeink went to live with his father.
+Meeink attended Pepper Middle school, where most students were black.
+After witnessing a black gang brutally beat a white student, Meeink dropped out of Pepper.
+At age fourteen, Meeink was out with his cousin when he discovered the Neo-Nazi movement.

+Much later in life, Meeink took a 23andMe test and discovered that he is 2.4% Ashkenazi Jewish from his mother’s maternal great-grandmother.
+Meeink had no idea of his Jewish ancestry until he left prison in the midst of his anti-hate work.
+While studying for a documentary, a rabbi helped Meeink discover his Jewish roots.
+He now claims to be an observant Jew.
+Meeink has said that he goes to Torah study classes three times a week, keeps kosher and attends synagogue.

 Life in prison

 At 17, Meeink was arrested after he had nearly killed a man and had kidnapped another.
 Meeink used a gun in the kidnapping, which led to him being tried as an adult; he had recorded the attack on videotape.
-Meeink had also been arrested prior for smaller crimes, but for these crimes, however, he was sentenced to three years in prison.
+Meeink had also been arrested prior for smaller crimes, for these, he was sentenced to three years in prison.
 Meeink served his prison term near Springfield, Illinois.

 Prison changed his life.
 He met people of many different ethnicities.
-Due to a shared interest in sports, Meeink became friends with many African American prisoners.
-In games like football and basketball, Meeink earned the respect of fellow African American inmates.
+Due to a shared interest in sports, Meeink became friends with many black prisoners.
+In games like football and basketball, Meeink earned the respect of fellow black inmates.
 Moreover, Meeink felt that the black inmates supported him more than the skinheads while in prison.